-If you’re likely to be taking your dog on the road a lot, then a pet ramp or car ramp system is likely to be a solid investment.
+If you’re likely to be taking your dog on the road a lot, then a dog ramp or car ramp system is likely to be a solid investment.
 Try and consider a portable dog ramp that is easy to store and to bring out again and again, You also need to consider the weight and whether you can easily lift it.

-You’re Training Your Dog to Use a Ramp
+You’re Training Your Dog

-There are also pet ramp options out there which are great for training.
+There are also pet ramp options out there, which are great for training.
 You may well have seen ramp training portions of shows such as Crufts before!
 Therefore, encouraging agility and stability through the use of a pet ramp a with high traction surface is always a great idea.
 However, you must differentiate between a dog car ramp and a pet ramp that is built for training in the house or getting onto the bed.

-Crucially, while shopping around, you may find that there is a ramp you can use for practical purposes, and a ramp or two which you can use to build up a dog’s strength and dexterity.
+Crucially, while shopping around, you may find that there is a ramp you can use for practical purposes and a ramp or two which you can use to build up a dog’s strength and dexterity.

 You Can’t Lift Them